xfei3/FilePWDCracker/README.md

 Argument 9: Ending ASCII, default is 126, see details below

-Permutations generation is based on answer in https://stackoverflow.com/questions/16848918/how-to-generate-the-password-with-permutation-of-string
+Permutation generation is based on answer in https://stackoverflow.com/questions/16848918/how-to-generate-the-password-with-permutation-of-string
 You can also refer to https://www.asciitable.com/
 For example, if the password just cotains numbers, then use ASCII 48 - 57; if a-z, then 97-122; if all characters, then 32-126.